Paritosh7/would-you-rather/README.md

 ## Data

-The starter code will consist of a \_DATA.js file, which represents a fake database and contains methods that let you access the data.
+The starter code will consist of a \_DATA.js file, which represents a fake database and contain methods that let you access the data.

 The code will talk to the database via 4 methods: